gokulakrishnanbalaji/Petavue-AI_assignment/README.md

     - Due to resource constraints, we sample a subset of the original dataset to prevent system freezing.

     - Merged_dataset link: https://drive.google.com/file/d/10cmyACVAX0hInfpoPMv8Khbe46ynhNjb/view?usp=sharing
+    - Shape: (90678, 27) , I've stopped the code in between to prevent system freezing, the code should work fine when given high spec machine to merge all the data.

 2. **Feature Engineering**:
     - We drop unnecessary date columns as they are not relevant for prediction.